Image

 • Class C Felony – between three and 10 years in prison

-Ultimately, the outcome of your felony criminal case is influenced by a number of factors.
-If you receive a felony conviction, the exact terms of your punishment will be up to the judge.
-They will take into account factors such as the situation surrounding the crime, your personal history and other details.
+In the end, the outcome of your felony criminal case depends on a variety of factors.
+If you are convicted of a felony, the exact punishment you are sentenced to will be decided by the judge.
+The judge in your case will weigh information such as the situation surrounding the crime, your criminal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in certain crimes that are considered dangerous or crimes due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Likewise, with a competent and dedicated criminal defense attorney in Ozark representing you, your original Class B charge could be reduced to a lesser class felony, a felony charge could be minimized to a misdemeanor or your criminal defense attorney could argue to obtain a lesser punishment.
+There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is usually considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or for crimes that are determined to have been carried out based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Conversely, with a competent and dedicated criminal defense attorney in Ozark representing you, what was originally a Class B felony could be reduced to a lower class felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less serious.

 In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
-If you have a strong case but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will take the fight to trial where they will present your case to a jury of your peers who will then determine whether or not you are guilty.
+If you have a strong case but the prosecutor refuses to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not to find you guilty.
 Contact our Ozark, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.

 Misdemeanor Charges in Missouri